Jan Peerce: Film appearances

-Peerce made a few film appearances, most notably in 1947's Something in the Wind, in which he plays Tony the jailer.
-In this role, Peerce sings the Miserere from Il trovatore in a duet with his jailed charge, the film's star, Deanna Durbin.
+Peerce was cast in a number of films including Something in the Wind, in which he played Tony the jailer.
+In this 1947 role, Peerce sang the Miserere from Il trovatore in a duet with his jailed charge, the film's star, Deanna Durbin.
 This performance is available on DVD.
+In 1953 he was heard (but not seen) as the voice of the tenor-character Gregory Lawrence in Tonight We Sing, a film based upon the life of Sol Hurok.
+In 1969, his son Larry Peerce cast his father and his uncles Max and Sender Peerce for a scene in Goodbye Columbus, which the younger Peerce directed for Paramount Pictures.